Charlottesville Disability Rights Attorney

 Norton Health Law believes every child deserves the opportunity to succeed in life, beginning with an education tailored to his or her needs, and we are committed to helping parents ensure their child receives the highest quality of education the law entitles them.

-The Act further requires that new multifamily housing with four or more units be designed and built to allow access for persons with disabilities.
-This includes accessible common use areas, doors that are wide enough for wheelchairs, kitchens and bathrooms that allow a person using a wheelchair to maneuver, and other adaptable features within the units.
+The FHA further requires that new multifamily housing with four or more units be designed and built to allow access for persons with disabilities.

 Complaints of Fair Housing Act violations may be filed with the U.S. Department of Housing and Urban Development.
 If you aren't satisfied with the response you've received from the department, we may be able to help.